ChapelR/custom-macros-for-sugarcube-2/readme.md

 ```

 **Explanation**:
-The `getAllConsumables()` function returns a string array of all of the IDs of all of the currently defined consumables, while the `getCarriedConsumables()` function returns an array of the IDs of all the IDs of all the consumables currently in the player's inventory.
+The `getAllConsumables()` function returns a string array of all of the IDs of all of the currently defined consumables, while the `getCarriedConsumables()` function returns an array of the IDs of all the consumables currently in the player's inventory.

 **Examples**:
 ```